cometbft/cometbft/docs/guides/go-built-in.md

 The `FinalizeBlock` method executes the block, including any necessary transaction processing and state updates, and returns a `ResponseFinalizeBlock` object which contains any necessary information about the executed block.

+**Note:** `FinalizeBlock` only prepares the update to be made and does not change the state of the Blockchain.
+The change of state happens in a later stage i.e. is `commit` phase.

 ```go
 func (app *KVStoreApplication) FinalizeBlock(_ context.Context, req *abcitypes.RequestFinalizeBlock) (*abcitypes.ResponseFinalizeBlock, error) {
     var txs = make([]*abcitypes.ExecTxResult, len(req.Txs))